axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A decentralized exchange (DEX) is a financial services platform for buying, trading, and selling digital assets.
 On a DEX, users transact directly on the blockchain in a peer-to-peer (P2P) fashion without the need for a centralized intermediary.

 ### Delegated Proof of Stake (DPoS)
 Delegated Proof of Stake (DPoS) is a consensus mechanism with a distinct voting and delegation structure.
 A DPoS system allows users to delegate their own stake to a validator node of their choosing—and vote for the node to be selected as a validator in the next day.
-Selected validators receive block rewards after verifying the transactions in a block, and those rewards are then shared with users who delegated them as validators.
+Selected validators receive the block reward after verifying the transactions in a block, and that reward is then shared with users who delegated them as validators.

 ### Delegator
 A delegator is a RON token holder—an individual or institution—who contributes some amount of their tokens to a validator in exchange for a portion of a staking reward and the ability to vote for the validator to be elected in the validator set.

 ## E
 ### Epoch
 While this varies depending on the blockchain protocol, an epoch generally refers to a specific number of blocks—or a specific or approximate period of time.
 Generally found on blockchains that utilize Proof of Stake (PoS), different PoS protocols have different ways of defining an epoch (if they use them).
-Epochs are used to reach security checkpoints, distribute staking rewards, or assign a new group of blockchain validators.
+Epochs are used to reach security checkpoints, distribute the staking reward, or assign a new group of blockchain validators.
 For example, an epoch on Ronin lasts 200 blocks, which is roughly equal to 10 minutes.

 ### Ethereum
 Ethereum launched in 2015 as a decentralized, blockchain-based global supercomputer to serve as the foundation for an ecosystem of interoperable, decentralized applications (dApps) powered by token economies and smart contracts.
 Assets and applications designed on Ethereum are built with self-executing smart contracts that remove the need for an intermediary.
 The network is fueled by its native cryptocurrency ether (ETH), which is used to pay network transaction fees.